Skip to main content

 SOAP API

 SOAP is an XML-based API protocol that works on top of HTTP.
 SOAP has communication standards and uses HTTP as a transport mechanism only.
-SOAP has a concept of an envelope (that contains the data) and uses XML usually results in the way larger-sized files while being more complex to process. (it needs an XML Reader).
+SOAP has the concept of an envelope (containing the data) and uses XML, which usually results in larger files that are more complex to process. (it needs an XML Reader).

 SOAP APIs are less and less used in modern applications because they are not as efficient as others.
 Because SOAP was complex and had less performance, a new kind of API emerged: REST API.